-A: If your child will be absent, please notify us in advance so that we can let our instructors know.
-Absences may be reported by emailing us at firstname.lastname@example.org or call our office line at 503-345-3312.Tuition will not be prorated for missed days.
+A: Please notify us in advance so that we can let our instructors know.
+Absences may be reported by emailing us at firstname.lastname@example.org or texting our office line at 503-345-3312.Tuition will not be prorated for missed days.
 If a program day is cancelled by Trackers, we will try to schedule a make-up day.
 If one cannot be scheduled, we will issue you a credit for the missed program day.

 Q: Weather and Air Quality?